German politics stall DB's punctuality drive – DW – 11/18/2024

 Staying positive in the face of adversity

-Tyler Bosselman is also not too worried about deep cuts to railway funding in future, saying politicians had eventually started to realize that Deutsche Bahn is part of Germany's "critical infrastructure."
-However, he believes the so-called reboot of the company will not be very strong due to Germany's budget shortfall at the moment.
+Bosselman is not too worried about deep cuts to railway funding in the future.
+He said politicians had realized that DB is part of Germany's "critical infrastructure."
+However, he believes that the current budget shortfalls will come at the expense of DB's reboot.
 "In Germany, roads have always taken precedence over rail, and that's why I feel that cuts to rail are more likely."

 And some German passengers — though small in numbers — have also a reason for fresh hope regarding improvements in rail services.
-Deutsche Bahn said a few weeks ago the reconstruction of the Riedbahn would soon be completed, with service on the route scheduled to resume by mid-December — surprisingly for the rail operator, this would be right on schedule and just in time to complete the first project of the reconstruction plan ahead of the country's fresh election.
+DB announced a few weeks ago that the reconstruction of the Riedbahn would soon be completed, with service on the route scheduled to resume by mid-December — surprisingly for the rail operator, this would be right on schedule and just in time to complete the first project of the reconstruction plan ahead of the country's fresh election.

 This article was originally written in German.